tablecheck/adidas-devops-maturity-framework/README.md

 ### Changes

 * Replaced some wording to better suit a remote-first culture.
+* Added more DevOps goals to the framework.
 * Fixed some grammatical errors.

 ## License and Software Information